Rahm Grabs US PGA Memorial Lead With Morning Hole-in-one - UrduPoint

 Rahm Grabs US PGA Memorial Lead With Morning Hole-in-one

-Champion Jon Rahm aced the par-3 16th hole with an 8-iron from 183 yards on Saturday morning and grabbed a two-stroke lead after the second round of the US PGA Memorial
+Champion Jon Rahm aced the par-3 183-yard 16th hole with an 8-iron on Saturday morning and grabbed a two-stroke lead after the second round of the US PGA Memorial

-Washington, (APP - UrduPoint / Pakistan Point News - 5th Jun, 2021 ) :Champion Jon Rahm aced the par-3 16th hole with an 8-iron from 183 yards on Saturday morning and grabbed a two-stroke lead after the second round of the US PGA Memorial.
+Washington, June 5 (APP - UrduPoint / Pakistan Point News - 5th Jun, 2021 ) :Champion Jon Rahm aced the par-3 183-yard 16th hole with an 8-iron on Saturday morning and grabbed a two-stroke lead after the second round of the US PGA Memorial.

-The world number three from Spain was forced to finish his final five holes on Saturday morning after a Thursday storm delayed play and sunset struck Friday with almost a third of the field unable to finish round two.
+The Spanish world number three finished his final five holes on Saturday morning after a Thursday storm delayed the first round and the sun set on Friday with almost a third of the field unable to finish round two.

-Rahm shared the lead with American Patrick Cantlay, who completed his second round Friday on 8-under, when he began Saturday morning but opened with a bogey at the par-4 14th, finding a bunker on his approach.
+When he resumed on Saturday morning, Rahm shared the lead with American Patrick Cantlay, who had completed his second round Friday on 8-under, but Rahm opened with a bogey at the par-4 14th, finding a bunker on his approach.

 The 26-year-old Spaniard seized the lead alone with his hole-in-one at the par-3 16th, the third ace of his PGA career.